 The Shortcomings of Piezo Technology

 Z autofocusing stages are often associated with piezo driven products, but the restricted travel of piezo systems (typically 100 to 300 microns) often leads to compromises in system performance.
-All three constituent components of a piezo system—actuators, flexures, and cap gauges—are intrinsically limited in travel.
+All three constituent components of a piezo system—piezo linear actuators, piezo flexures, and piezo cap gauges—are intrinsically limited in travel.
 Attempts to extend the travel, such as employing lever amplification, dramatically decrease the focus stage’s resonant frequency and stiffness.
 Moreover, piezo system controllers are specialized and costly.

 Direct Drive Z Stages